Undergraduate Training Opportunities

 The Division of Neurology also offers a one-year pediatric clinical epilepsy fellowship to develop knowledge and proficiency in electroencephalography as well as in clinical epilepsy.
 At the end of the year, the trainee should be eligible for the Canadian Board of Clinical Neurophysiology (EEG) examination conducted by the Canadian Society of Clinical Neurophysiologists.
 As well, the trainee should be eligible to sit the Royal College of Physicians and Surgeons of Canada examination in Neurology or equivalent training/qualification.

-Interested candidates should contact Dr. Hugh McMillan, program director of the Pediatric Neurology Residency Program.
+Interested candidates should contact Dr. Katherine Muir, program director of the Pediatric Neurology Residency Program.

 Additional Postgraduate Training